Spiced Black Beans with Turmeric Roast Cauliflower

 Simple but incredibly delicious spiced black beans with golden roast turmeric cauliflower.
 Packed with flavour and made from mostly store cupboard ingredients.

-My husband absolutely loves this recipe, and so do I. Not only is it super speedy, incredibly easy and deliciously nourishing, but it’s one of those recipes that often gets overlooked because of how simple it is.
+I love this recipe!
+Not only is it super speedy, incredibly easy and deliciously nourishing, but it’s one of those recipes that often gets overlooked because of how simple it is.

 But don’t be too quick to judge a simple recipe, they are loved for a reason, plus they come in super handy when you are in a tight spot or don’t want to cook.

 This one is an adaptation from an old Madhur Jaffrey (one of my foodie idols) recipe.
-It’s created using simple store cupboard ingredients but put together in such a way that it layers those familiar flavours for the ultimate comfort recipes and you guys know me, I’m all about comfort food, especially when it tastes as good as this AND gets the husband’s approval (now, if I only I could teach him how to make it!) – it’s definitely one to have up your sleeve for impromptu dinner parties with friends or quick lazy weekend dishes.
+It’s created using simple store cupboard ingredients but put together in such a way that it layers those familiar flavours for the ultimate comfort recipes and you guys know me, I’m all about comfort food, especially when it tastes as good–it’s definitely one to have up your sleeve for impromptu dinner parties with friends or quick, lazy weekend dishes.

 The perfect combination of texture, colour and flavour that the whole family can enjoy.
-But please don’t be scared about all the different spices that this recipe has, they perfectly balance each other out and means you’re able to easily adjust to your own heat and spice preference.
+But please don’t be scared of all the different spices that this recipe has.
+They perfectly balance each other out and means you’re able to easily adjust to your own heat and spice preference.

 Black beans are an ingredient, like this recipe, that I often overlook which is something I really need to change as they are a great protein source, provide a dish and your body with a lot of fibre and can help you stay fuller, for longer, which makes this dish the ultimate lunch or dinner recipe.

 If you have any black bean recipes that you absolutely love, please let me know, so I can give them a go!